-On June 26, 2014 Chris was announced as the winner of the Rotary Club President’s Award for 2013-2014.
+On June 26, 2014 Chris was announced as the recipient of the Rotary Club President’s Award for 2013-2014.
 This was a year of membership growth for the Rotary Club of Merrimack, with Chris as the Membership Chair.
 He was involved in many Rotary projects and chaired the program “Excellence in the Workplace.”
-Learn more about Rotary.
+Learn more about Rotary here.

 First with the Jaycees, then with Rotary, Chris has been involved in, and led, a variety of service projects.
 In 1995-96, he was the general chairman for Merrimack’s 250th Anniversary.
 Volunteers raised over $100,000, and in September 1996 we dedicated Abbie Griffin Park and the Merrimack Community Bandstand.
 We saw what we could accomplish with no tax dollars when we developed and shared goals and we really did have a great sense of community which continues.
 I think all of our citizens share this sense of pride in our communities and in New Hampshire.

-Other Activities Trustee of Trust Funds (Chair)* Parks and Recreation Committee (Chair)* Town Master Plan Committees (2) Conservation Commission Horse Hill Nature Preserve Planning Committee Wasserman Park Master Plan Committee Town Master Plan Committees (2) Conservation Commission St. Joseph Community Services, Meals on Wheels (Board of Directors)* New Hampshire Foundation for Companion Animal Care (President)* Boy Scouts: Eagle Scout and Merit Badge Counselor *current in 2014
+Other Activities Trustee of Trust Funds (Chair)* Parks and Recreation Committee (Chair)* Rotary Club of Merrimack* St. Joseph Community Services, Meals on Wheels (Board of Directors)* New Hampshire Foundation for Companion Animal Care (President)* Town Master Plan Committees (2) Conservation Commission Horse Hill Nature Preserve Planning Committee Wasserman Park Master Plan Committee Town Master Plan Committees (2) Boy Scouts: Eagle Scout and Merit Badge Counselor *current in 2014

 Planning Board and Trustee of Trust Funds were my first offices held.
 Following the 250th Anniversary, I gave these up to become a Selectman, and was elected chair for two terms.
 Merrimack was still growing, but we were able to hold the Town’s tax rate stable through those years, and even built up a little surplus.

-The next step was getting elected to the Merrimack Delegation to the House of Representatives, where I am in my sixth term, serving on the Resources, Recreation and Development Committee.
+The next step was getting elected to the Merrimack Delegation to the House of Representatives, where I have served six terms, serving on the Resources, Recreation and Development Committee.
 Several bills have had my sponsorship, aimed at reducing expense and red tape for development while still maintaining a watchful eye on our resources, and encouraging development of parks, forest products and tourism.
 On a more local basis, when state aid for kindergarten lapsed, I was able to get it reinstated for Merrimack and other towns in a similar fix, for the four years it took to get the new students worked into the school funding programs.

 Representative Chris Christensen